 The Forsus appliance is similar to a Herbst in that it also is used to treat overbites and is a fixed appliance that attaches similarly to the upper and lower teeth, but a Forsus has spring coil rods instead of solid ones.
 It often is used in place of elastics or headgear, so the patient does not need to worry about remembering to wear it.
 It typically is placed about six months into the orthodontic treatment period.

 Regardless of the type, functional orthodontic appliances are used to treat irregular bites and malocclusions in children and young adults while the jaws of the bones are still forming.
-If you think your child might need orthodontic treatment to get the smile they deserve, contact us today to schedule your $25 consultation with one of our board-certified orthodontists.
+If you think your child might need orthodontic treatment to get the smile they deserve, contact us today to schedule your complimentary consult with one of our board-certified orthodontists.